Static Single Assignment

 uint32_t last; // last piece moved

-The inttoh.c program approaches the solution sequentially in that at each step we consider each stack and for each stack can we move the top piece clockwise or counterclockwise.
+The toh0 program approaches the solution sequentially in that at each step we consider each stack and for each stack can we move the top piece clockwise or counterclockwise.
 There are three stacks and two directions so the program needs to consider six possibilities.
-ANDing with EVENMASK (0x55) returns non-zero if an even numbered bit is set.
+Move the top of stack counterclockwise if ANDing with EVENMASK (0x55) returns non-zero.
 The first of the six possibilities is shown below.

 // If the tosa is even and tosa is smaller than tosb then move tosa clockwise: A->B->C->A